There are now 3 possible online modes for units:

 ; (3) develop skills to evaluate, use and create resources for teaching and learning including information and communication technology (ICT) and other educational technologies; (4) demonstrate an understanding of a range of approaches to assessment relevant to the learning area; and (5) acquire a broad understanding of how to ensure the Aboriginal and Torres Strait Islander perspectives are evident when planning units of work in humanities and social sciences.

-- Indicative assessments in this unit are as follows: (1) lesson planning; (2) planning document; and (3) digital resource.
+- Indicative assessments in this unit are as follows: (1) planning task and (2) integrated program.
 Further information is available in the unit outline.

 - Unit Coordinator(s)